o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 * For general help with AWS CLI configuration commands, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 * For help with configuring credentials for the **AWS C++ SDK**, see [Providing AWS credentials](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html).
-* For help with manging permissions for AWS resources see [Policies and permissions in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
+* For help with managing permissions for AWS resources, see [Policies and permissions in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
 * For help with using [IAM Roles]().